 In short: The legislative decree is intended to bring about a joint responsibility of all actors along the supply chain.

 CONAI provides the tool e-tichetta.
 Online traders can register there and have their eco-labels created individually.
 Currently, however, this service only exists in Italian.

 What are the transition periods?

-From 01.01.2022, packaging must be marked with the alphanumeric code so that the material can be identified.
+Originally from 01.01.2022, packaging must be marked with the alphanumeric code so that the material can be identified.
 Information on correct disposal must also be provided on packaging by then.
 This deadline has in the meantime been extended by 12 months to 01.01.2023.